-Grantham Scholar George Asiamah’s project seeks to assess the capacity and outlook of UK’s scientific advisory system policy after Brexit.
+Grantham Scholar Dr George Asiamah is now a Postdoctoral Research Associate at the University of Sheffield working on EU/UK Environmental Policy, International Development and Sustainability.
+At the Grantham Centre his project assessed the capacity and outlook of UK’s scientific advisory system policy after Brexit.

 Globally, agriculture and the agri-food sector are entangled with complex issues and a range of SDGs.
 These issues include food security (SDG 2), food safety (SDG 3), environmental protection (SDG 13, 14 & 15), biodiversity conservation (SDG 14 & 15) as well as climate change mitigation (SDG 13).

 Growing complexity in the sector has fuelled calls to base policy interventions on scientific evidence so as to ensure optimum policy outcome.
 In order to be successful, this requires a strong and effective advisory system.
 Further, this system must be sophisticated enough to provide usable evidence at every stage of the policy-making process.

 In the UK, the agri-food sector has long operated within the institutional and regulatory framework of the European Union (EU).
 For instance, since its inception in the 1960s the EU’s Common Agricultural Policy has controlled almost all major agri-food related activities.
 This ranges from land use to agronomic practice, through to nutritional quality, food safety, and trade.
 Further, key institutions and agencies – e.g. European Food Safety Authority (EFSA) and Joint Research Centre (JRC) of the European Commission – have served as major sources of expertise in the development of agri-food policies and regulations.